 Some foods can actually help keep him stable or even keep his A1c levels lower which is always a bonus.

-We make many of the same family favorites and Alex loves them just like everyone else.
-His favorite is mashed potatoes and gravy.
+We make many of the same family favourites and Alex loves them just like everyone else.
+His favourite is mashed potatoes and gravy.
 I know it is pretty high in carbs but we dose him for it so all is good.

 As you can see there are plenty of options to choose from and there are always plenty of recipes to be found if you feel adventurous and want to try new food.

-What favorite foods do you use to help manage your diabetes?
+What favourite foods do you use to help manage your diabetes?

 Share your tips in the comment section below.